0455

 Write: Pick two or three factors and chain each one.
 (1) Education: countries with higher education levels have a more skilled and productive workforce, creating better job opportunities and higher purchasing power.
 (2) Healthcare: stronger healthcare systems reduce worker absences and raise life expectancy, sustaining productive capacity.
 (3) Population growth rate: rapid population growth increases the dependency ratio, reducing the resources available per worker for investment in capital and services.
 (4) Sector structure: a large primary sector yields lower value added per worker than secondary or tertiary production — countries dominated by agriculture therefore generate lower income and development.
 (5) Government expenditure and FDI in infrastructure, education and healthcare directly raises productivity and creates employment, breaking the low-income trap.

-Watch out: Do not confuse economic growth (rise in GDP) with (broader improvement in living standards and wellbeing).
+Watch out: Do not confuse economic growth (rise in GDP) with economic development (broader improvement in living standards and wellbeing).
 The mark scheme explicitly states these are not the same — reward the development dimension.

 A country with a young dependency-heavy population (many children per worker) has less to invest in capital and infrastructure.
 A country with a (a large working-age share with few dependants) can grow rapidly.
 Most developing countries are somewhere in transition between these states.